REMath/binary_code_identification/README.md

 # binary_code_identification
-Simple way to look up to 4 bytes and guess what the instruction set architecture
+Simple way to look up to 4 bytes and guess an instruction set architecture

+`chmod +x init.sh`

+`chmod +x lookup.sh`

+then lookup as

+`./lookup.sh "54e2"`

+where "54e2" is the data you wish to find the closest ISA.
+This program currently supports 1, 2, 3, and 4 byte input.

+#TODO
+* Add phantom counts for unseen data
+* reduce bias
+* find alternative data sources
+* port to redis
+* return percentages
+* cache results